midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 Formula showing the numbers of flyleaves and leaves, in the format [modern front flyleaves in roman numerals]+[medieval front flyleaves in arabic numerals] + [textblock leaves in arabic numerals]+[medieval back flyleaves in arabic numerals]+[back flyleaves in roman numerals]:

-ii+113+iii > for a volume wiht only modern endleaves
+ii+113+iii > for a volume with only modern endleaves

 ii+1+116+1+ii > for a volume with single medieval endleaves and pairs of modern endleaves to either side of the text block